 Focus on Energy provides resources and incentives to help multifamily property owners reduce energy costs and improve building comfort and tenant satisfaction.
 Incentives are available for a wide range of building improvements, including:

-- Multifamily Insulation and Air Sealing Incentives for Existing Buildings [PDF]
+- Multifamily Insulation and Air Sealing Incentives Overview [PDF]

 - New heating and cooling equipment